Mary Lou Retton Is Every Bit The Proud Mom At Daughter’s NCAA Championships Performance

 “Her voice is so distinct, and I can always hear it in the crowd,” she said.
 “She’s a hollerer, for sure.”

 Kelly told The Times-Picayune that she was not sure what she would do in the future.
-She is eligible to return to competing on the college’s gymnastics team in her senior year, but said she was didn’t know if that was something she wanted to do.
+She is eligible to return to competing on the college’s gymnastics team in her senior year but said she didn’t know if that was something she wanted to do.